 NATIONAL MINT JULEP DAY

-National Mint Julep Day is observed annually on May 30.
+National Mint Julep Day on May 30th each year sets up a refreshing toast to summer.
 Each year, people around the country gather for a glass of mint julep!
 This refreshing southern classic is a traditional drink of the Kentucky Derby.

-- It is believed that the mint julep originated in the southern United States sometime during the 18th century.
+- Some believe the mint julep originated in the southern United States sometime during the 18th century.

 - The term “julep” is generally defined as a sweet drink, particularly one used as a vehicle for medicine.